 1. Interview key staff of partner organizations to validate program process, objectives, modifications over time, and lessons learned.

-2. Review and analyze current program documentation, including existing work plans, progress
+2. Review and analyze current program documentation, including existing work plans, progress and completion reports.

 3. Review current grant scoring criteria